AustinH1131/Django_Trash_Collector/README.md

 (5 points): As a registered employee, I want all confirmed pickups to have a charge of $20 applied to the customer.

 (10 points): As a registered employee, I want to be able to choose a day of the week to filter by, and see all customers who gets a weekly pickup on the day selected.
-(One time pickups do NOT need to be displayed)
+(One time pickups do NOT need to be displayed) -----in progress--------

 (5 points): As an employee, I want to utilize an ‘employee_base.html’ parent template that includes a navbar to direct me to links for my default daily view, profile edit, and any other pages needed.